Tree Trimming 101: What You Need to Know

 - The tree’s growth may threaten your home or property.
 If you feel a tree needs to be pruned because it may cause damage to your home, it’s important to contact an arborist to help with the trimming.

 The most important rule when cutting a tree, according to the Occupational Safety and Health Administration, is personal safety.
 The best way to help ensure safety is to hire an arborist to clip back your trees.
-Trimming may often require a ladder and sometimes puts the trimmer in close proximity to power lines posing a potential danger, and the safest course of action is to always leave it up to a professional.
+Trimming may often require a ladder and sometimes puts the trimmer in close proximity to power lines, posing a potential danger.
+The safest course of action is to leave tree-trimming to a professional.

 However, if you do decide to trim your own trees the USDA provides the following size guide to help you determine if it’s safe or not to cut the branches:

-- Between 5 and 10 centimeters in diameter, think it over.
+- Branches between 2 and 4 inches (or 5 and 10 centimeters) in diameter: Think it over.

-- Greater than 10 centimeters, contact an arborist.
+- Branches larger than 4 inches (or 10 centimeters): Contact an arborist.

-Once again, if you have any doubt in your ability to properly assess the situation and conduct the pruning, call an arborist.
-An arborist has many years of experience and can complete the job in a safe and fast manner.
+Once again, if you have any doubt in your ability to properly assess the situation and conduct the pruning, call an arborist certified by the International Society of Arboriculture.
+An arborist has experience and expertise, and can complete the job in a safe and fast manner.

-Overall, yearly tree trimming may help ensure your yard may be beautiful and safe for years to come.
+Overall, yearly tree trimming may help keep your yard beautiful and safe for years to come.